-At CashLady, we want to help you understand all aspects of financial lending, not just cash loans.
+At CashLady, we want to help you understand all aspects of financial lending, not just same day loans.
 So we’re back with another part in our series on guarantor loans.
 This time we’re looking at whether or not guarantor loans are safe.

 What happens when you begin the process?